HuanLeNguyen98/Hotel-Booking-Cancelation-Prediction/README.md

 Plot the histogram and box plot for the variable `Lead Time` using the hist_box function is showed:
 <img align="center" width="450" src="img/Lead_Time.jpg">

+The Lead_time is right skewed on the its distribution.
+Many customers have made their booking in the same day of avrival.
+Also there are some customers made their booking more than 400 days in advance

 ## **Summary and Recommendation:**
 The analyses pointed at the importance of lead_time, market_segment_type_Online, no_of_special_requests, avg_price_per_room to be reconsiderd as the improvement recomendations to the business how how to minimize the number of cancelations as below: